 - Teens in the Driver Seat: aimed at helping high school drivers form lifelong, safe driving habits while still gaining experience with the basics of being behind the wheel.

 - Teens in the Driver Seat Junior High: targeting middle school students just beginning to learn driving behaviors from their older siblings and parents to become safety advocates as passengers.

 - U in the Driver Seat: helping college-aged drivers learn to balance living on their own with managing life’s distractions, such as partying, which can lead to driving risks like impaired driving.

 Modeling its other programs on TDS, YTS safety experts recruit, educate, and inspire young members of a community to engage their peers with safety messages and interactive programs that raise awareness of driving dangers and promote positive behavioral change.
-Educational materials—developed by YTS staff and focus-group tested with youth advisory boards—are provided free of charge to participating student teams and funded through a combination of public- and private-sector sponsorship, such as State Farm, with a vested interest in improving driver safety for all.
+Educational materials—developed by YTS staff and focus-group tested with youth advisory boards—are provided free of charge to participating student teams and funded through a combination of public- and private-sector sponsorship with a vested interest in improving driver safety for all.
 Regular participant surveys and field observations provide for the data-driven improvement of program materials to maintain the most effective program possible for each group.